-The flag is truly representative of the nation it flies over, and is one of the most recognizable of Irish symbols.
+Displaying the Irish flag is a simple and powerful way to express your love of Ireland.
+The "Tricolor" is truly representative of the nation it flies over, and is one of the most recognizable of

 Here we will share a few key points about the Flag, and at the end we will offer simple ideas for expressing Irish culture through this unmistakable symbol of Ireland.

 If you would like more information on Irish symbols in general, please visit our main section on Irish symbols here!
+Meanwhile let's take a closer look at an important symbol of Irish pride.

 The Irish tricolor flag displays 3 equal stripes of orange, white and green.